calumgrant/logical/docs/worklist.md

 - Binding could be solved using betas!! beta for “binding predicate”.

+- Message of the day.

+- Functions for
+  - message of the day
+  - randomness
+  - time

+- How to implement a parsing predicate?
+E.g.

 - Fail to compile a clause on binding error.
 This actually crashes (`binding.dl`).
 - Don't auto-naive everything.
 It's not efficient (e.g. when counting something.)
 It just causes duplication.
 When to apply semi-naive?
 - Need a cost-estimate.
 It can be applied when